Killing of Ramona Moore: Arrest

 Police did not say whether the search of the basement had turned up anything significant.
 But almost a year later, in May 2014, Bronx County prosecutors presented the evidence against Bonie to a grand jury, which indicted him on charges of second-degree murder and first-degree manslaughter.
 An arrest warrant was issued for Bonie.
 The New York Post reported that an acquaintance had told police that Bonie had admitted to him that he had something to do with Moore's disappearance.

 By this time, Bonie had left New York and moved to Mechanicsburg, Pennsylvania.
 He was taken into custody by federal marshals.
 "I watch 48 on television," he told them, upon being informed that he was being arrested and charged with murdering Moore.
 "You can't charge me with murder without a body."
 Back in the Bronx, a Supreme Court justice ordered Bonie held without bail.

 Since the early 19th century, American courts have tried over 400 murders in which the victim's body had not been found; Bonie's case would have been the first in the Bronx.
 "It's like running a 100-meter race when the criminal gets to start at the 20-meter mark," a former federal prosecutor told the Times.
 "When you don't have a body, you don't have the best evidence in the crime."
-But, prosecutors in Manhattan had gained convictions for con artists Sante and Kenny Kimes in the 1998 murder of their landlady, Irene Silverman, without her body having been found.
+However, prosecutors in Manhattan had gained convictions for con artists Sante and Kenny Kimes in the 1998 murder of their landlady, Irene Silverman without her body having been found.
 The prosecutor allowed conviction of Bonie was possible if other aspects of the case were strong.

 Late in 2014, News 12 aired an interview with Bonie, who had been held in jail since his arrest.
 He denied any involvement in Moore's disappearance or death, saying that she had been a good tenant who had paid her rent on time.
 If he had killed her, he asked, why would he have cooperated with the police investigation as much as he had, to the point of allowing officers to search his home without obtaining a search warrant?
 He said they had only considered him as a suspect after he filed suit for their allegedly taking money from the basement.